hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/urls.py#L14)

    1. First param is the URL prefix use in the API routes.
 It is, by convention, plural
-      - This would show up in the URL like this: `http://localhost/api/v2/recuring-events/` and `http://localhost/api/v2/recuring-events/<uuid>`
+      - This would show up in the URL like this: `http://localhost/api/v1/recuring-events/` and `http://localhost/api/v1/recuring-events/<uuid>`
    1. Second param is the viewset class which defines the API actions
-   1. basename is the name used for generating the endpoint names, such as [basename]-list, [basename]-detail, etc. It's in the singular form.
+   1. `basename` is the name used for generating the endpoint names, such as [basename]-list, [basename]-detail, etc. It's in the singular form.
 This is automatically generated if the viewset definition contains a `queryset` attribute, but it's required if the viewset overrides that with the `get_queryset` function
-      - reverse("recurring-event") would return `http://localhost/api/v2/recuring-events/`
+      - `reverse("recurring-event-list")` would return `http://localhost/api/v1/recuring-events/`

 ### Add API tests

 For the CRUD operations, since we're using `ModelViewSet` where all the actions are provided by `rest_framework` and well-tested, it's not necessary to have test cases for them.
-But here's an example of one
+But here's an example of one.

 1. Import API URL